rapidfort/community-images/community_images/mongodb/bitnami/README.md

 ## What is MongoDB®?

-> MongoDB® is an open source NoSQL database.
-Easy to use, it stores data in JSON-like documents.
-Automated scalability and high-performance.
-Ideal for developing cloud native applications.
+> MongoDB® is a free and open-source cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.
+MongoDB is developed by MongoDB Inc., and is published under a combination of the Server Side Public License and the Apache License.

 [Overview of MongoDB®](https://www.mongodb.com/)